show-karma/op-grants-council/content/about/mission.md

 ## Our Mission

-The Optimism Grants Council exists to accelerate the growth and adoption of the Optimism ecosystem by strategically allocating grants to high-impact projects and initiatives.
+The Optimism Grants exists to accelerate the growth and adoption of the Optimism ecosystem by strategically allocating grants to high-impact projects and initiatives.

 ### Core Objectives